 Anyway, Robinhood has done something impressive: It persuaded a large number of millennials to become interested in investing.
 However, it’s now the mission of educational finance platforms like tastytrade and Quiet Foundation to take that education a step farther by opening millennials’ eyes to thoughtful diversification, risk management and strategy.

-James Blakeway is CEO of Quiet Foundation, a data science-driven subsidiary of tastytrade that provides a fee-free investment advisory service for self-directed investors.
+James Blakeway is CEO of Quiet Foundation, a data science-driven subsidiary of tastytrade that provides fee-free investment analysis services for self-directed investors.

 Past performance is no guarantee of future results.
 Information provided in an EPI Report does not consider the specific profile, objectives or circumstances of any particular investor or suggest any specific course of action.
 Investment decisions should be made based on an investor’s objectives and circumstances and in consultation with his or her investment professional.
 Investment suitability must be independently determined for each individual investor.
 QF does not make suitability determinations or investment recommendations for investors.
 EPI utilizes the S&P 500 as its benchmark given that the S&P 500 is considered a barometer of stock performance in the United States.
 Aspects of the analysis and information found in an EPI Report are based upon simulated and/or hypothetical performance.
 Simulated and hypothetical performance have inherent limitations and do not represent the actual performance results of any particular investment products.
 The EPI Report does not guarantee any results or outcomes in the financial markets.
 Investors should be aware of the methodology used to produce an EPI Report and the inherent limitations when placing reliance on the results.
 For additional information about EPI Reports, visit the QF website: quietfoundation.com.